To design and prototype a digital solution to create active learning lessons for primary school children.

 The interactive rod senses player movement and actions, and with device to device communication be able to be a physical part of the digital games.
 With this small list of capabilities the actions that could be translated into game verbs is very long.
 Opening up design space for games about geography, math and art.
 With above components it would be able to:

 - Sense orientation relative to the ground.

 - Sense acceleration and movement.

-- Communicate with other rods and devices that can connect through wifi.
+- Communicate with other rods and devices that can connect remotely through a Wi-fi connection.

 - Measure distance between itself and other devices

 - Communicate with players through, audio, visual and tactile channels.

 Teachers would use the application to setup up and run games.
 The games would be as hands off as possible so the teacher could either jump in, or help out with difficult concepts or activities.
 With lesson plans the teachers would have access to tools allowing them to alter the games difficulty, change small rules and adapt the learning games to their class.
 A crucial feature for teachers interested in making active lessons a regular part of their teaching.

 Development concluded with several play-tests, testing several aspects of the design.